Please ensure Javascript is enabled for purposes of website accessibility

 Now, it’s time to define how your brand will collaborate with the chosen partner.
 There are 5 collaboration formats popular today:

-After choosing the structure of collaboration, you also need to outline the desired content formats and narrative.
+After choosing the collaboration structure, you also need to outline the desired content formats and narrative.
 You also need to agree on a suitable compensation model with the chosen partner.
 It can be a performance-based compensation or a flat fee.

 Lastly and most importantly, you have to decide whether you’ll go for the partner’s creative freedom or set strict brand guidelines.
 This is a tricky question because influencer branding may not 100% align with your brand’s voice.
 At the same time, content that doesn’t look authentic to the media persona’s style may cause distrust.
 Probably the best tip is to balance brand guidelines and the persona’s authenticity.